sarahtolba/RNAseq/README.md

-# README: Multi-Analysis Pipeline for Genomic Data Visualization and Functional Enrichment
+# Multi-Analysis Pipeline for Genomic Data Visualization and Functional Enrichment

 This repository contains R scripts that perform a series of genomic data analyses, including: